Princeton-CDH/princeton-cdh.github.io/README.md

 The dev/design site is generated with [Hugo](https://gohugo.io/) using the [Docsy](https://www.docsy.dev/) theme.
 The Hugo site is automatically compiled from the `main` branch and published to `gh-pages`.

+## prerequisits

+Hugo requires the following to be installed locally:

+- go
+- hugo
+- node

+All can be installed using brew.

 ## setup

 This site uses the docsy theme, which is installed as a go module.
 Modules can be installed or updated by runnning: